lab-cosmo/librascal/README.md

 TILL:
-Test + compilation of documentation in cmake + how to add a test Make sure that one can compile on fidis / daint without docs and tests and it will work based on existing libraries Libboost-test dependency
-Stub for the neighbor list
-Management of derivative relations for fields "Functional dependency" management to obtain automatically derivatives with chain rule s/Field/Property/g
+Management of derivative relations for fields "Functional dependency" management to obtain automatically derivatives with chain rule
 Federico:
-comments to c++ + how to bindings/function/class try to enable CI on github with travis
+try to enable CI on github with travis (finalize, enable and think what to do with CI)
 Felix:
-the rest of the tutorial
-start pulling the reference implementation in Python (with Andrea G)
+merge hackaton to master but don't remove the branch install target (TBD with Till) start pulling the reference implementation in Python (with Andrea G)
 Michele:
 Write a whitepaper section
+Chiheb:
+clean-up and update the tutorial
 Everyone:
 Make sure new and existing doxygen documentation refers correctly to Order and Layer rather than to Level and Depth *EFFICIENCY OF BULK KERNEL EVALUATION*